percona/percona-server-mongodb-operator/source/private.rst

 `Minio <https://www.minio.io/>`__ - the S3-compatible object storage
 server deployed via Docker on your own infrastructure.

-Setting up Minio to be used with Percona Server for MongoDB Operator backups involves following steps:
+Setting up Minio to be used with Percona Distribution for MongoDB Operator backups involves following steps:

 1. Install Minio in your Kubernetes or OpenShift